 In a primary, you may have multiple opponents.
 Expand the number of boxes or group the opposition messages in one box.
 But make sure you still define your message and your opponents’ message.

 How does it work in a general election?

 A message box works in a general election the same way it does in a primary: defining the differences between opponents in a clear way.
 In a general election, you will probably only have one opponent.

 Gather the people you trust to work with you on your campaign and start with the first question.
 As you go into it, make sure you are being honest, and maybe even a little harsh, with yourself.
 This will help you build a strong message.
 Before you begin your next campaign, take the time to run through this Tully message box exercise.
 It will prove helpful to your campaign’s messaging and communications and to its overall success.

-Need help with a Tully Message Box?
+Tully Message Box Help?
 Have questions about developing messages for an advocacy, membership or political campaign?
 Drop us a note-